zanamziry/DMReader-CLI/README.md

 <h2>Reading DMs that you deleted from your instagram</h2>
-it could miss some DMs, depends on the instagram database the purpose of this code is to make it easy for you to read instagram DMs that you deleted from your Phone this is just a test im trying to make a GUI app for phones,
+it could miss some DMs, depends on the instagram database</br>
+the purpose of this code is to make it easy for you to read instagram DMs that you deleted from your Phone this is just a test im trying to make a GUI app for phones</br>
 <b>###First you need to download your data from instagram###</b></br>
 <b>Steps:</b>
 - open instagram and login